akvilary/sqlconstructor/README.md

     return ctes()
 ```

-2) Or create SqlQuery (or SqlContainer in release >= 1.2.5) instance and set it to SqlCte instance
+2) Or create SqlQuery instance (or SqlContainer in release >= 1.2.5 or dict in release >= 1.3.13) and set it to SqlCte instance
 ```python
 from sqlconstructor import SqlQuery, SqlContainer, SqlCte